- Summer Global Leadership Seminar: Philadelphia

-Registration is now open for the World Affairs Council of Philadelphia’s annual Summer Global Leadership Seminar, to be held July 9 through July 13 in Philadelphia.
-This year’s topic is “Islam, Politics, and the Changing Middle East.”
-The cost is $225, and scholarships are available.
-Monday through Thursday, 9:00 a.m. to 12:30 p.m. daily, students will explore the rise of political Islam and its impact on the Middle East region through role-plays, interactive workshops, and guest lectures.
-On Friday, students will travel to Washington, D.C., for a full day of tours and meetings with foreign policy officials and diplomats.
-For more information, contact Dr. Sisserson or Eric Bumbaca, Associate Director of Student Programs at WACPHILA.
+Registration is now open for the World Affairs Council of Philadelphia’s annual Summer Global Leadership Seminar, to be held July 8 through July 12 in Philadelphia.
+This year’s topic is “The Rise of Political Populism.”
+Students will learn about the rise of both left-wing and right-wing populism in countries around the world through debates, a "crisis simulation," lectures from academics and policymakers, and case studies.
+The Seminar meets Monday through Thursday from 9:00 AM to 12:30 PM daily, and on Friday, students will travel to Washington, D.C., for a full day of tours and meetings with foreign policy officials and diplomats.
+The cost is $245, and scholarships are available.
+More information is available at this link, or by contacting Dr. Sisserson or Kristin Hutchinson, Director of Student Programs at WACPHILA.

 Reach Cambridge welcomes fourteen- through eighteen-year-olds to experience Cambridge University’s world-renowned academic, historic, and cultural offerings each summer.
 The residential program invites students to live in university dormitories while taking one, two, or three-week summer courses in subjects such as engineering, law, creative writing, physics, international relations, and drama.
 Some courses offer academic credit.
 The program’s mission is to offer high-schoolers a taste of life on an elite university campus, widening their horizons with world-class teaching supplemented by evening activities, social and athletic offerings, engaging speakers, and excursions to sites throughout England.
 More information can be found here.

 The School for Ethics and Global Leadership (SEGL) offers a five-week intensive program designed for high school students who want to change the world!
-Located in London, England, from June 23 to July 28, 2018, attendees will meet with NGOs, government officials, and think tanks as they hone their public speaking, debate, leadership and collaborative skills.
+Located in London, England, from June 22 to July 27, attendees will meet with NGOs, government officials, and think tanks as they hone their public speaking, debate, leadership and collaborative skills.
 The SEGL program is selective, and offers financial aid.
 For more information, click here.